pry/pry/README.markdown

 modifications you made to it.

-This functionality can be used for such things as: debugging, implementing developer consoles, and applying hot patches.
+This functionality can be used for such things as: debugging, implementing developer consoles and applying hot patches.

 code: